MR. CHARLES DOHERTY

 MR. JON LOUTHIAN

 Jon Louthian has had a love for music since a very young age.
 He has played the violin since third grade, and is currently a member of the Columbia Orchestra, the Trinity Chamber Orchestra, and the Howard County Ballet Orchestra.
 He also regularly plays with a string quartet in the Baltimore area.
 In addition to the violin, Jon also began playing the trumpet in high school.
-After graduating, he marched with The Cadets drum and bulge corps for two years, winning the Drum Corps International championship once.
+After graduating, he marched with The Cadets drum and bugle corps for two years, winning the Drum Corps International championship once.
 Shortly after, he began working with high school marching bands: teaching, writing drill, and arranging music.
 Over the years, he has worked with many different bands.
-They have finished first in their groups in hundreds of competitions, including numerous first place finishes in state, regional, and circuit-wide cahmpionships.
+They have finished first in their groups in hundreds of competitions, including numerous first place finishes in state, regional, and circuit-wide championships.

 CHAMBER ORCHESTRA CONDUCTOR